datnnt1997/textclassifiers/README.md

 [3] Lai, Siwei, et al. "Recurrent convolutional neural networks for text classification."
 In Proc.
 Conference of the Association for the Advancement of Artificial Intelligence (AAAI).
 2015.

 [4] Du, Changshun, and Lei Huang.
 "Text classification research with attention-based recurrent neural networks."
 International Journal of Computers Communications & Control 13.1 (2018): 50-61.

+[5] Vaswani, Ashish, et al. "Attention is all you need."
+Proceedings of the 31st International Conference on Neural Information Processing Systems.
+Curran Associates Inc., 2017.

+[6] Devlin, Jacob, et al. "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding."
+Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers).
+2019.